 5. The Insurance Company Is Giving You the Runaround

 Delays, lowball offers, or pressure to accept a quick settlement are all red flags.
-If the process begins to feel
+If the process begins to fee like a fight, some individuals choose to explore legal representation.
+In some cases, insurance communications may be handled through legal representatives rather than directly with the claimant.

 When You Might Not Need an Attorney